cyclikal/cyckei/README.md

 Cyckei is currently developed and maintained by Cyclikal, LLC.

 ## How-To
-Before the first launch, be sure to edit the config.json file as described in the HELP.md file.
+Before the first launch, be sure to create the config.json file as described in the HELP.md file.
+The file default.config.json can be renamed and edited so that further updates do not overwrite your configuration.
 To start the application, double-click the cyckei.bat file or run the following command from the Cyckei installation folder.
 The "-s" flag can be used to start the server independently, but this is not necessary as it will be called by the client automatically.